Two Flavors Steamed Dumplings

 Of course I like to do things pretty big and fancy sometimes, so we had a large, coordinated place setting for each person at the table and a couple of dipping sauce choices.

 I prefer the Nama Shoyu, Soy Sauce.
-Serge is now thoroughly converted to the Rice Vinegar.
+Papa is now thoroughly converted to the Rice Vinegar.
 He even drank some from the dipping bowl to prove his level of enjoyment. ;)

 So we had half-moon Chinese dumplings and some rose-shaped ones from the former Soviet regions, so pretty.